 Thanks to cloud computing, DRaaS can boost the resilience of entire IT systems against disasters.
-Using the cloud as part of a disaster recovery plan versus traditional physical infrastructure allows companies to avoid the capital expenditure needed to purchase and maintain a duplicate set of DR hardware, instead relying on on-demand compute resources that can be easily accessed through the Internet.
-This reduces the cost of comprehensive disaster recovery solutions to a fraction of the former cost and allows more capital to be covered by such a solution including laptops, desktops, and other assets that are considered uneconomic to include in a disaster recovery plan.
+Using the cloud as part of a disaster recovery plan versus traditional physical infrastructure allows companies to avoid the capital expenditure needed to purchase and maintain a duplicate set of DR hardware.
+Instead, they rely on on-demand compute resources that can be easily accessed through the Internet.
+This reduces the cost of comprehensive disaster recovery solutions to a fraction of the former cost.
+Additionally, the solution covers more capital including laptops, desktops, and other assets that are uneconomic to include in a disaster recovery plan.

-Another advantage of cloud-based DRaaS is that it works with a wide range of systems which enables businesses to protect systems across a wide range of different virtual and physical deployment environments using a single DR system.
+Another advantage of cloud-based DRaaS is that it works with a wide range of systems.
+As a result, businesses are able to protect systems across a wide range of different virtual and physical deployment environments using a single DR system.
 This makes DRaaS solutions hardware, hypervisor, and application independent.

 A DRaaS solution can also significantly reduce IT resources spent on disaster recovery.
-It can be deployed within hours or days (depending on the number of servers) as compared to the weeks or months it can take to build a secondary disaster recovery site.
-Thus, businesses and their IT providers save a tremendous amount of time by reducing complexity and simplifying the disaster recovery solution.
+It can be deployed within hours or days (depending on the number of servers).
+Comparatively, it can take weeks or months to build a secondary disaster recovery site.
+The model allows businesses and their IT providers to reduce complexity and simplify the disaster recovery solution.
+Thus, they save a tremendous amount of time.

 CloudSigma Brand New DRaaS Offering

-CloudSigma has recently launched a DRaaS offering that will allow companies to set up Disaster Recovery with just a few clicks and minimal configuration time.
-The service allows users to replicate data and systems from other infrastructures or locations, and have these periodically synced to the cloud automatically.
+CloudSigma has recently launched a DRaaS offering.
+It will allow companies to set up Disaster Recovery with just a few clicks and minimal configuration time.
+The service allows users to replicate data and systems from other infrastructures or locations.
+In addition, users can periodically sync data to the cloud automatically.
 This seamless DRaaS system fully integrated into the CloudSigma platform provides an ideal business continuity and disaster recovery (BC/DR) solution.
 It enables the IT department to easily switch production systems to a secure and stable cloud infrastructure during a disaster.

 “Our Disaster Recovery-as-a-Service (DRaaS) powered by CloudSigma can be set up almost instantly, with only a few clicks via our online platform.
 With this, companies can replicate crucial data to our cloud and switch them into production immediately should an untoward incident compromise their systems.”Niño R. Valmonte, Director for Marketing and Digital Innovation at IPC

 DRaaS is a model that takes advantage of cloud storage and backup services to ensure business continuity in the event of a disaster.
-Put simply, it involves creating an on-demand, cloud-based replica of the operational IT environment through virtualization, that can be initialized quickly and easily.
-When not used during disasters, the virtual infrastructure is synchronized for any changes, and tested periodically depending on the defined recovery point objective (RPO) — the maximum targeted period in which data might be lost due to incidents and disasters.
+Put simply, it involves creating an on-demand, cloud-based replica of the operational IT environment through virtualization.
+The initialization is quick and easy.
+When not used during disasters, the virtual infrastructure is synchronized for any changes.
+It is also tested periodically depending on the defined recovery point objective (RPO) — the maximum targeted period in which data might be lost due to incidents and disasters.